tweag/servant-template/README.md

 stack exec servant-template-exe
 ```

-which will expose the service on port 8080
+which will expose the service on port defined in configuration.

 ### Database